simulkade/FVTool/README.md

 ## How to start
 Download the package, start matlab, and run `FVToolStartUp`

-You can see a very early document and tutorial by typing (in matlab command line) `showdemo FVTdemo`

 ## Inspiration
 I started writing this tool after playing with [FiPy] (http://www.ctcms.nist.gov/fipy/), an amazing python-based finite volume solver.